Wiredcraft/test-backend/docs/guide.md

 CREATE DATABASE playground_test CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;
 ```

-The first one is will be use during development, the seconds one is for test.
+The first one will be use during development, the seconds one is for unit test.

 _4_.
 Create config files for development and test: